Workflow: Visium HD cell-level

 Interrogating the spatial arrangement of our cells.

-We next quantify spatial proximity between annotated cell types.
-The getPairwise() function from the spicyR package computes the K-cross function across all pairs of classes, summarising whether cell type A tends to appear within distance r of cell type B more often than expected under spatial randomness.
-Here we use a radius of 200 units (~50 microns) to capture immediate neighbourhood effects at approximately one to two cell diameters.
+Next, we quantify spatial proximity between annotated cell types.
+The getPairwise() function from the spicyR package computes the K-cross function for all pairs of cell types, summarizing whether cells of type A tend to occur within a distance r of cells of type B more frequently than expected under spatial randomness.
+Here, we use a radius of 200 units (~50 microns) to capture immediate neighborhood effects, corresponding to roughly one to two cell diameters.

 crossK = getPairwise(vhdsub,